tmenguy/ha-solcast-solar/ADVOPTIONS.md

 Possible values: boolean `true`/`false` (default `true`)

-When repeated `429 / Try again later` errors are received from Solcast the integration will raise an ignorable issue alerting a user to the fact.
+If repeated `429 / Try again later` errors are received from Solcast that exhaust ten consecutive retries then the integration will raise an ignorable issue to alert that there has been an update failure.
+(You may hear this situation referred to as a '429 storm', as subsequent updates will also likely fail until Solcast staff intervene.)

 This behaviour may be suppressed by setting this option to `false`.